Residence Hall Overview

 - RAs (Resident Advisors) occupy rooms evenly distributed throughout the halls.

-Have a friend coming to Summer College?
-Students may request a roommate by filling out the “Roommate Request” field on the SlideRoom application.
+Summer College students may request a roommate by filling out the “Roommate Request” field on the SlideRoom application.
 Please note that both parties must separately request each other as their roommate.

-If you have already submitted your application, you can email email@example.com with the name of the student you would like to be roomed with along with the other student’s program name.
+If you have already submitted your application without a roommate request but wish to add one, email firstname.lastname@example.org with the name of the student you would like to be roomed with along with the other student’s program name.
 The subject line should read “Roommate Request.”
 Roommate requests will be considered if both parties separately request each other as their roommate.

 What to Pack

-Questioning what you need to bring to the residence halls?
+What do you need to bring to Summer College?

-Students can receive mail while in the residence halls!
+Summer College students can receive mail while they are living on campus.
 Please address all mail to the residence hall address.
 Do NOT write ‘Syracuse University’ in the address.

 Residence Hall Guidelines

 Summer College students are required to sign in at the main desk of the residence hall prior to curfew each night and then remain in the residence hall for the remainder of the night.